mansiiwairkar/Mobile-Shopping-Website/README.md

 2. Server Side:
 On server side, javascript is used for form validation.
 In form validation, there are certain criteria like particular field should not be empty.
-PHP is used for database connectivity & Database used is MySQL..
+PHP is used for database connectivity & Database used is MySQL.
 When a customer logs in into the website, their information will be stored in the database.

 HOME PAGE: